codaMW/rust-bitcoin-journey/journal.md

 - Continue reading rust-bitcoin primitives with a focus on enums and type modeling
 - Practice implementing accessor methods and match-based logic

+## Day 4 — Establishing a Baseline

+Today I made a deliberate decision to preserve my original Bitcoin transaction implementation as a baseline.

+Instead of immediately refactoring or optimizing, I committed the initial model to create a clear reference point for future improvements.

+Key lesson:
+Good engineering is iterative.
+Preserving working code allows me to reason about trade-offs, track progress, and understand *why* changes are introduced rather than blindly rewriting.

+This mirrors how Bitcoin and other critical open source systems evolve.